 Among the honors bestowed upon her for her unique contributions to the recording industry and for her numerous philanthropic efforts are the Recording Academy’s New York Heroes Award, The Latin Songwriters Hall of Fame’s La Musa Founders Award, Dick Clark’s National Foundation’s Music Founders Club Award, The Elaine Kaufman Cultural Center’s Distinguished Service Award and The YWCA’s Women Achievers Award.
 She was presented with the Songwriters Hall of Fame’s first-ever Champion Award at its 50th Anniversary Induction & Awards Gala in June 2019, and was honored with NAMM’s Believe In Music Award in 2021.

-Linda represents the Songwriters Hall of Fame as a federally appointed member of the Library of Congress National Recording Preservation Board, which is charged with advising the Librarian of Congress on the evaluation, collection, preservation and induction of recordings deemed to be exceptionally “culturally, historically or aesthetically significant into the prestigious National Recording Registry.
+Linda represents the Songwriters Hall of Fame as a federally appointed member of the Library of Congress National Recording Preservation Board, which is charged with advising the Librarian of Congress on the evaluation, collection, preservation and induction of recordings deemed to be culturally, historically or aesthetically significant into the prestigious National Recording Registry.

 Linda resides in Palm Beach Gardens, Florida with her husband, retired RCA/BMG Studios master recording engineer, Mike Moran.